AhmadRafiee/DevOps_Certification/gitlab/multirepo-voting-app/ReadMe.md

 ### On Microservice project for example result-service:

-##### For example, we always need to log-in to the registry and set the default image for all jobs:
+##### For example, we always need to log-in to the registry and set the default image for all jobs.
+In this case, the repository is outside of the GitLab instance.
 ```bash
 default:
   image: reg.mecan.ir/vote/runner-image:dind